 There is a growing need for people who can provide these services, particularly as the NHS evolves and other providers move into this area.

-Studying this subject will set you on the path for a rewarding career as a health professional, with good employment and salary prospects open to well-trained graduates.
+Studying optometry will set you on the path for a rewarding career as a health professional, with good employment and salary prospects open to well-trained graduates.

 Why UWE Bristol?